biouno/biouno.github.io/_posts/2018-01-29-using-job-dsl-plugin-with-active-choices-plugin.md

 different projects.
 In that case, you may want to look into using Scriptler plugin as well.

 As per the Perl motto [TIMTOWTDI](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it), this is just one way of achieving it.
-Hope you will find it interesting and useful!
+Hope you find it interesting and useful!

 Happy hacking!